-Estrogen appears to affect a female athlete's ligaments, making them more relaxed and boosting the risk for injury.
-The anterior cruciate ligament (ACL) in the knee seems particularly vulnerable because of this, especially at certain times during a teen girl's menstrual cycle.
+Estrogen appears to affect a female athlete's ligaments by making them more relaxed and boosting the risk for injury.
+The anterior cruciate ligament (ACL) in the knee seems particularly in danger of getting injured because of this.
+This is especially true at certain times during a teen girl's menstrual cycle.

-Physical differences in teen girls also affect the ACL and the knee, in general.
-There is less space in a teen girl's knee for the ACL; this puts more stress on the ligament, making it easier to tear.
-Teen girls have wider hips than teen boys, and this difference in width puts more stress on the knees, particularly when landing from a jump.
+Physical differences in teen girls also affect the ACL and the knee.
+There is less space in a teen girl's knee for the ACL.
+This puts more stress on the ligament, making it easier to tear.
+Teen girls have wider hips than teen boys.
+This difference in width puts more stress on the knees, particularly when landing from a jump.
 When a girl lands, she has more flex in her ankle and more foot roll out.

 The highest-risk sports for ACL injury include: basketball, soccer, cheerleading, field hockey, singles tennis, lacrosse, and skiing.
-According to the American Academy of Orthopaedic Surgeons, the incidence of ACL injuries is estimated at nearly 200,000 each year.
+According to the American Academy of Orthopaedic Surgeons, nearly 200,000 ACL injuries are estimated to happen each year.

-In addition to knee injuries, teen girls may be more likely to have problems with shoulder instability and ankle sprains because of more lax ligaments.
+In addition to knee injuries, teen girls may be more likely to have problems with shoulder instability and ankle sprains because of their more relaxed ligaments.